FIVE WAYS TO USE YOUR OUTDOOR BAR ALL YEAR LONG

 Leave nothing to chance, particularly outdoors.
 Sometimes cleaning of these areas can be forgotten as focus remain inside but ensure the team are briefed to circle all areas.

 5. LIGHT IT UP

-Outdoor bar areas get dark in the evening, and especially so in Autumn and Winter months so lighting should not be an afterthought.
+Outdoor bar areas get dark in the evening, and especially so in autumn and winter months so lighting should not be an afterthought.
 Consider the look and feel of your venue and choose your lighting options accordingly.
 For example, at The Dolphin we light the terrace up at night with the wood burning fireplace and using lots of candles, rather than adding in bright lights.
-This helps us retain the venue vibe and really looks cosy and inviting.
+This helps us retain the culture and identity of the bar and really looks cosy and inviting.

 I’ve seen some venues use string lights on the roof terrace which add just the right level of lighting too.
 Others use large gas lit torches or spotlights.
 The point I’m making is, stay true to your venues style but ensure that adequate lighting is there for guests’ comfort and safety.

 - Be creative with your outdoor layout to maximise space but remain in line with local restrictions.